Select Home Warranty Reviews 2026: Is It Worth It?

 See what plans you qualify for in less than 2 minutes

-If you're shopping for a home warranty and Select Home Warranty keeps coming up in your search results, you're right to want a deeper look before handing over your credit card.
-Select is one of the most aggressively marketed home warranty companies in the U.S., with low prices that look attractive on the surface — but customer reviews tell a more complicated story.
+If you're shopping for a home warranty and Select Home Warranty keeps popping up in your search results, you're right to want a deeper look before handing over your credit card.
+Select is one of the most aggressively marketed home warranty companies in the U.S., with low advertised prices that look attractive on the surface.
+Customer reviews and BBB data in 2026 tell a more complicated story.

-In this guide, we break down every aspect of Select Home Warranty: their three plan options, what's actually covered (and what isn't), real customer satisfaction ratings from the BBB and independent review sites, how the claims process works, and how Select stacks up against American Home Shield and Choice Home Warranty.
-By the end, you'll know exactly whether this company is worth your money in 2026.
+In this guide, we break down every aspect of Select Home Warranty: the three plan options, what's actually covered (and what isn't), real customer satisfaction ratings from the BBB and independent review sites, how the claims process works, and how Select stacks up against American Home Shield and Choice Home Warranty.
+By the end, you'll know exactly whether this company is worth your money this year.

 Key Pinch Points

-• Select Home Warranty plans start as low as $44/month with free roof coverage
+• Select Home Warranty plans start near $44/month with promotions and free roof coverage

 • Best for budget shoppers wanting basic protection, not high-value claims